-1> hs_shutdown no_wait 2> qo
+1> hs\shutdown no\wait 2> qo

-Shutdown methods to avoid on Windows NT
+Shutdown methods to avoid on Windows

 In some cases, shutting down your system without first shutting down Historical Server can cause uncontrolled shutdown.
-Unless Historical Server is experiencing a very high level of recording activity, its controlled shutdown should take much less than 20 seconds.
+Unless Historical Server is experiencing a very high level of recording activity, its controlled shutdown should take less than 20 seconds.
 If 20 seconds or more are used for the controlled shutdown, however, the system may intervene and terminate Historical Server in an uncontrolled way.

 Warning!
-To be safe, Sybase recommends that Historical Server be stopped manually before shutting down the system.
+To be safe, Sybase recommends that you manually stop Historical Server before you shut down the system.